 We "switched" to the smooth gaited fox trotters - Here is our story.

 We love all horses but Missouri Fox Trotters are the breed we love the most.
-Their
+Smooth

-smooth gaits are frosting on the cake - that we enjoy with less stress on our body parts with hours of trailriding.
+gaits are important -and frosting on the cake!
+Lots less stress on the body parts after hours of trailriding.

 Our first Fox Trotter was Southern Belle by Traveler's Nod-A- Lot.
 Jo started riding her for a friend when her